 We deeply value the connection between home and school and know that the more scholars and families practice academic skills together, the more scholars will be invested in their schoolwork.
-You can expect your pre-K through second-grade scholar to have 20 mins of reading and ten mins of skills work each night.
-Third through fifth-grade scholars are expected to read 20 minutes and complete 15 mins of skills work each night.
+You can expect your Pre-K through 2nd-grade scholar to have 20 mins of reading and 10 mins of skills work each night.
+3rd through 5th-grade scholars are expected to read 20 minutes and complete 15 mins of skills work each night.

 RMP Berkeley is located at 3752 Tennyson St, Denver, CO 80212.